kristinlyndal/data-viz/Project-Part-1.md

 **The Reality: Despite raising the refugee admission ceiling, we are not bringing in many refugees.**

 This chart grounds the problem in today.
+We know the altrustic reasons to resettle refugees to the United States, and now we know that we benefit from it.
+And yet, many spots are going unfilled.

 ![IMG-1958](https://user-images.githubusercontent.com/112270597/192165045-e3ae8e14-e5fa-4337-8c0d-a070b68c8467.jpg)